Marvel at this amazing miniature model of IBM's vintage 1401 mainframe computer system

 Since he started posting his progress, he's heard from numerous computer-industry veterans sharing memories of the real thing.

 "When I first started posting pictures online of my model, I wasn't sure that many people would even know what it was," Temese admits.
 "I was very surprised to see there was so many people who worked with (or) on these systems back then that remember it and have such fond memories of it.
-I heard from people at IBM as well as people who worked on the original system, and it is really validating to me when they comment on it and appreciate the accuracy of it."
+I heard from people at IBM as well as people who worked on the original system and it is really validating to me when they comment on it and appreciate the accuracy of it."

 Temese says he's still working on a few last details.